Tags: home decor,interior design,winter season

-Extra 15% off with code THANKSGIVING15
+Extra 15% off + Free PAD with code HOLIDAY15

 Nowadays, rugs are made by machine, but in the old days, rugs were made by hand.
 There are many different kinds of hand-made rugs and different techniques for making them that are still put into practice today.
 This brief guide is trying to show you the main techniques used in rug making: from tufting to knotting, from weaving on a loom to braided pile weaving.